theNewFlesh/hidebound/sphinx/intro.rst

-For example, an asset could be an image sequence, such as a directory full of PNG files, all of which have a frame number, have 3 (RGB) channels, and are 1024 pixels wide and 1024 pixels tall.
+For example, an asset could be an image sequence, such as a directory full of PNG files, all of which have a frame number, have 3 (RGB) channels, and are 1024 pixels wide by 1024 pixels tall.
 Let's call the specification for this type of asset "spec001".
-We create an image sequence, and we move it into the Hidebound projects directory.
+We create an image sequence of a cat running, and we move it into the Hidebound projects directory.

 *Update*
 ~~~~~~~~